Thursday 31 January at ULaw London Moorgate

 On Thursday 31 January, Legal Cheek is partnering with The University of Law (ULaw) for an evening of Brexit-themed commercial awareness discussion and careers advice at its London Moorgate centre that is open to all students.
-Speakers from Ashurst, Henderson Chambers, Hogan Lovells, Shearman & Sterling and ULaw will answer students’ questions and share their views in a discussion chaired by Legal Cheek reporter Aishah Hussain.
+Speakers from Ashurst, Henderson Chambers, Hogan Lovells, Shearman & Sterling and ULaw will answer students’ questions and share their views in a discussion chaired by Legal Cheek reporter Aishah Hussain, from 6pm.

 Afterwards there will be drinks, snacks and networking with the speakers, trainees/pupils from their firms/chambers and members of their graduate recruitment teams.

 Sir Alan Dashwood’s 40-year career in EU law spans most forms of legal practice – as an advocate, scholar, teacher, author, editor and a senior EU civil servant.
 His familiarity with the European Court of Justice goes back to the time when he was Legal Secretary to Advocate General J-P Warner (1978 to 1980).
 He has appeared regularly before the European Courts over a period of more than 20 years, litigating in French as well as in English, initially as agent for the Council in its disputes with other EU institutions and with Member States, and since his return from Brussels to the Chair of European Law at Cambridge, as a barrister.